AppFlowy-IO/AppFlowy/README.md

 - Reliable native experience
 - Community-driven extensibility

 To be honest, we do not claim to outperform Notion in terms of functionality and design, at least for now.
-Besides, our priority doesn't lie in more functionality at the moment.
+Besides, our priority does not lie in more functionality at the moment.
 Instead, we would like to cultivate a community to democratize the knowledge and wheels of making complex workplace management tools, while enabling people and businesses to create beautiful things on their own by equipping them with a versatile toolbox of building blocks.

 ## License